A Complete Guide to Gratuity & Tip Laws in California

 If a tip is paid indirectly by adding it to the total on a credit or debit card, the employer must distribute that tip to the employee no later than the next payday following the authorization of the charges.
 (Lab C §353).
 Further, if a tip is paid using cash or a check, the employee must immediately receive it.
 Employers in California may not deduct any amount of money from the tip to cover credit card processing fees.
-These fees are the responsibility of the employer, and not the employee to whom the tip belongs.IT is also the responsibility of the employer to keep records of the tips it receives.
+These fees are the responsibility of the employer and not the employee to whom the tip belongs.IT is also the responsibility of the employer to keep records of the tips it receives.
 (Lab C §353).
-Any violations of these tip related provisions is a misdemeanor.
+Any violation of these tip related provisions is a misdemeanor.
 (Lab C §354).

 Crediting Tips Towards Minimum Wage

 Tip crediting is a business practice in which an employer considers an employee’s tips as part of their wages.
 This allows an employer to save money by paying their employees less than minimum wage.

 Tip crediting is legal according to the Federal Fair Labor Standards Act.
 HOWEVER, it is illegal in the state of California pursuant to Labor Code section 351.
 This Code states that employers may not benefit from tips received by their employees.
 Courts also have ruled that it is an unfair business practice to credit tips against minimum wage.
 (People v.
 Los Angeles Palm, Inc. (1981)121 CA3d 25, 35, 175 CR 257, 263; Henning v.
 Industrial Welfare Comm’n (1988) 46 C3d 1262, 1280, 252 CR 278, 289).
 Ripping off your employees by skimming their tips is not only stupid it is illegal.

 Because California’s courts are committed to upholding the laws most beneficial to the employee, all employees must receive minimum wage regardless of tips received.